Nextcloud Deployment

 As with other host path storage volumes, you can create a dataset when entering the host path.

-You can use Enable ACL to manually configure ACL permissions for the postgres dataset and a parent dataset, but the process is involved and you receive errors after clicking Install on the application installation wizard.
+You can use Enable ACL to manually configure ACL permissions for the postgres dataset and a parent dataset, but getting the ACL permissions right is involved and if not correctly configured, you are likely to receive errors after clicking Install on the application installation wizard.
 Additionally, the Automatic Permissions option does not show on the wizard screen.

 This basic procedure covers the required Nextcloud app settings.
 For optional settings, see Understanding App Installation Wizard Settings.